Post-Graduate Program, Urban Geography, Boston University

 PPTN Award, DART Suburban System, Best Transit System over 250 Vehicles

-Russ has successfully managed and directed over 100 major transit service network redesign and implementation projects for systems in Los Angeles, Long Beach, Orange County, Riverside, San Diego, San Francisco, Sacramento, San Joaquin County, Phoenix, Tucson, Denver, Omaha, Austin, San Antonio, Minneapolis, Des Moines, Chicago, St. Louis, Nashville, Cincinnati, Cleveland, Buffalo, Baltimore, Alexandria, Charlotte, Atlanta, Pinellas County, Tampa, Broward County, and Saudi Arabia.
-He specializes in helping systems reimagine their network and service tiers to attract new market segments and meet consumer expectations, resulting in ridership growth, a sustainable financial position, a more focused corporate culture, and increased support and advocacy from the community at large.
-Russ has built many long-term relationships with transit clients through on-call engagements: San Diego MTS (since 1990), Los Angeles Metro and LADOT (1993), Denver RTD (2001), AC Transit (2001), San Francisco MTA (2006), Buffalo (2010), Des Moines (2010), and San Antonio (2013).
+Russ has successfully managed and directed over 100 major transit service network redesign and implementation projects for systems in Los Angeles, San Diego, Austin, San Francisco, San Antonio, Denver, Chicago, Minneapolis, Long Beach, Orange County, Riverside, Sacramento, Phoenix, Tucson, Omaha, Des Moines, St. Louis, Nashville, Charlotte, Atlanta, Pinellas County, Tampa, Orlando, Broward County, Cincinnati, Cleveland, Buffalo, Baltimore, Alexandria, and Saudi Arabia.
+He specializes in helping systems reimagine their network structure and service tiers to attract new market segments and meet consumer expectations, resulting in ridership growth, a sustainable financial position, a more focused corporate culture, and increased support and advocacy from the community at large.
+Russ has built many long-term relationships with transit clients through ongoing engagements: San Diego MTS (since 1990), Los Angeles Metro and LADOT (1993), Denver RTD (2000), AC Transit (2001), San Francisco MTA (2006), Buffalo (2010), Des Moines (2010), and San Antonio (2013).

-He has also been a leader in the development and implementation of innovative transit products and branding, including the acclaimed Los Angeles Metro Rapid arterial BRT; “smart” community services like LADOT’s Smart Shuttles and Senior Service Routes and Denver’s Call-n-Rides; public/private options like station vans, car and bike sharing, same-day taxi, on-demand vanpooling/carpooling; and dedicated destination shuttles.
-His latest work includes integrating modern travel options (TNCs, microtransit, AV) into a seamless network of cost-effective public mobility modes with transit.
+He has also been a leader in the development and implementation of innovative transit products and branding, including the acclaimed Los Angeles Metro Rapid arterial BRT; community jitney services like LADOT’s Smart Shuttles and Senior Service Routes and Denver’s Call-n-Rides; public/private options like station vans, car and bike sharing, same-day taxi, on-demand vanpooling/carpooling; and dedicated destination shuttles.
+His latest work includes integrating modern travel options (microtransit, TNCs, AV) into a seamless network of cost-effective public mobility.

 Russ is an active contributor to industry best practice in service network design, enhanced bus transit, integration of innovative public mobility modes, advanced bus and rail operations, and scheduling.
+He served as Principal Investigator for the industry’s first modern manual of scheduling best practices (TCRP Report 30, Transit Scheduling: Basic and Advanced Manuals).
 As a recipient of the Transportation Research Board’s Pyke Johnson Award for his work on innovative service design in San Diego, he enjoys a reputation for delivering successful, sustainable transit service networks that are innovative, cost-effective, and operationally viable.